Public Records & Services in Seville

 Frequently Asked Questions

 To register to vote in Seville, Georgia, residents can register online through the Georgia Secretary of State's website, by mail, or in person at the Wilcox County elections office.
 Georgia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Georgia Secretary of State's voter lookup tool.
-For local municipal elections in Seville, contact the Wilcox County Clerk's office for schedules and ballot information.
+For local county and state elections (Seville is an unincorporated community in Wilcox County and does not hold municipal elections), contact the Wilcox County Clerk's office for schedules and ballot information.

 Property records for Seville, Georgia are maintained by the Wilcox County Tax Assessor's Office and the Wilcox County Clerk of Superior Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Wilcox County, including parcels in Seville.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Wilcox County Clerk of Superior Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Georgia counties provide online property record searches through their county websites.
-For in-person requests, visit the Wilcox County offices at the county courthouse.
-The Wilcox County Treasurer handles property tax payments and tax sale information.
+The Wilcox County Tax Commissioner handles property tax payments and tax sale information.

 Birth, death, and marriage records for Seville, Georgia residents are available through both county and state offices.
 The Georgia Department of Public Health, Vital Records, located in Atlanta, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Georgia.
 Orders can be placed online, by mail, or in person.
 Locally, the Wilcox County Clerk's office issues marriage licenses and maintains marriage records for Wilcox County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.